 Night time food cravings and everyone from school children, families to seniors love to stroll down the river front and sample some of the regional specialties of the area.
 The yatai stalls are a visual delight in their colorful stalls and delicious looking food.

 Strolling the yatai booths at night are very popular

-So many yatai to try, these girls are enjoying crispy chicken wings and gooey fried egg with cod flakes.
+So many yatai to try, these girls are enjoying Japanese street food of crispy chicken wings and gooey fried egg with cod flakes.

 There’s a lot of great yatai to sample local delicacies all day and night at the fall harvest festival.
-Whenever you visit Japan, make sure that you mark some local event that you can visit and try some of the delicious variety of street food, this usually is the only opportunity to try a lot of small bites and regional specialties offered only at these venues, but don’t ask for any tempura for sale, those they want really fresh and not from vendor stalls.
+Whenever you visit Japan, make sure that you mark some local event that you can visit and try some of the delicious variety of street food.
+This usually is the only opportunity to try a lot of small bites and regional specialties offered only at these venues, but don’t ask for any tempura for sale, those they want really fresh and not from vendor stalls.